Van Life: Job Options for Digital Nomads

 Life on the road can be much cheaper than owning or renting a house, but you will likely still need a steady income to make ends meet- unless maybe you are a ‘part-timer’ that saved up plenty to make it through your time on the road.
 Knowing how much money you are bringing in vs how much you’ll be spending is an important piece to the budgeting puzzle.
 I gave you the resources to help answer how much you’ll be spending, but the question is- do you know how you’ll bring in revenue on the road?

-First off, I want to say that living out of a van does not mean you need to quit your 9-5 job if you don’t want to.
-Maybe your boss will allow you to work remote?
-Or maybe you park your van nearby your office and just venture out on the weekends?
-But for the people that are interested in more freedom to travel, I’ve compiled a variety of road-friendly job options for you:
+First off, I want to say that living out of a van does not mean you need to quit your 9-5 job if you don’t want to- maybe your boss will allow you to work remote?
+Or maybe you park your van nearby your office and just venture out on the weekends?- But for the people who are interested in more freedom to travel, I’ve compiled a variety of road-friendly job options for you:

 - Social Media influencer